vk2diy/23cm/README.md

 [KiCad](https://www.kicad.org/) format, optimized for building with [LCSC](https://www.lcsc.com/) and [JLCPCB](https://www.jlcpcb.com/).

 Status: Schematic under active redefinition, BOM largely verified, firmware converted to platformio and compiling, some required symbols drawn, schematic as yet incomplete and revised layout not yet begun.
+Translated original article.
 Some mechanical design work and supply chain research completed.
 Getting bogged down in theory but learning a lot.
 Modeled some subsystems.

 ## Background